qixucen/qixucen.github.io/_pages/about.md

 - *2020.09 - 2024.06* B. Eng in Artificial, Renmin University of China, Gaoling School of Artificial Intelligence <span style="float: right;">Beijing, China</span>

 # 💬 Invited Talks
 I have given two speeches in Chinese about the Alibaba Global Mathematics Competition AI Challenge.
+Once there is a replay video link, I will update it in a timely manner.

 # 💻 Internships
 - *2023.09 - 2024.01* <img src="images/kuaishou.png" alt="" style="width: auto; height: 1em; vertical-align: middle;">Kwai Technology